dward2/BME547/Assignments/ECG_Analysis/README.md

 * Branch names should be meaningful.
 * Merge your feature branches into the main branch using Pull Requests on Git Hub.
-  - Feature branches should be merged after passing unit tests with GitHub Actions.
+  - Feature branches should be merged after passing unit tests and PEP-8 style with GitHub Actions.
   - Do not delete your branches after merging them into main.
 * Create an annotated tag titled `v1.0.0` or subsequent version when your assignment is completed and ready to be graded.